ansorokey/password-strength/README.md

 - DOM Manipulation

 ## How To Use
 Enter text into the password field.
-Based on the length of the password, a message will display undert the input and interface colors will change.
+Based on the length of the password, a message will display under the input and interface colors will change.

 ## Future Features
 - Password Validation and guidelines